nateleavitt/Zip-Forecast/README.md

 If the API request fails or invalid data is provided, appropriate error messages are displayed to the user, and errors are logged for monitoring and debugging.

-## Future Improvements

-- **Address Validation**:
-  Currently, the application trusts user input for the address.
-Future versions could incorporate address validation to improve the user experience.
-- **Extended Forecast**:
-  The application could be enhanced to allow users to view an extended weather forecast (beyond 4 days) as an optional feature.

 ## Additional Notes

 - **Detailed Comments**: